n0remac/code-jam-6/wandering-warriors/README.md

 ## Installation

-We use `pipenv` as a virtual environment wrapper, so to install kivy, just run `pipenv install`.
+We use `pipenv` as a virtual environment wrapper, so to install `kivy` and `pillow`, just run `pipenv install`.

+You also need to generate images used with `pipenv run generate`.

 ## Development Installation